 But if you really want to be serious about it and build your little place on the web, you need to buy a domain and hosting (prices start at $3.95/month).

-A domain is the URL address of your website (for example slowandhappy.com), usually same as your blog’s name.
+A domain is the URL address of your website (for example slowandhappy.com), usually the same as your blog’s name.

 And hosting is a server.
-It is a storage for blog’s data.
+It is a storage for the blog’s data.
 Plus it’s working 24 h/day and is able to send and receive data, which means that people can see your blog in their browser.

 Bluehost is now among most recommended by bloggers domains and hosting providers.

 If you’re not sure why it’s worth to choose Bluehost, read my article explaining, why they’re such a trusted services provider: Why Bloggers Choose Bluehost in 2018?
 A Few Words about the Trusted Hosting Company